noodlehaus/dispatch/README.md

 param2 = val2
 ```

 Then a multi-dimensional array is created.
-When this is read with a statement like `$x = config('globals')`
+When this is read with a statement like `$x = config('globals');`
-then the following is returned:
+then the following structure is returned:

 ```php
 array('globals' => array('param1' => 'val1', 'param2' => 'val2'))